isemona/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Start the OpenID flow for authentication

-To complete the frontend changes, implement the `onUsernameEnteredFn` in `apps/todo-app/src/app/components/authState.tsx`.
+To complete the frontend changes, add the `onUsernameEnteredFn` to `apps/todo-app/src/app/components/authState.tsx`.
 This will be similar to `onAuthenticateFn`, which is already provided in the sample code.
+Before you read on to see how we implemented it, try writing the `onUsernameEnteredFn` yourself!
+Once you're ready for some help, follow along below as we implement it step by step.

 Declare `onUsernameEnteredFn` in the `AuthContextType` Type: